vulcan-estudios/vulcanval/NOTES.md

 - Enable trimming on inputs on event 'input change'
 - Parser values in map
 - Update settings after instance time on elements attributes changes
-- In UI, detect fields that listens to changes in other fields to re-validate them as events in themselves.
-This could be done by recording on its methods (value(), onlyIf() and custom validators)
-- A way to validate conditionally in server and client and/or set onlyIf for more than one field.